helium/HIP/0002-DataCredits.md

 settled upon to simplify the experience of network users.

 However, how are bytes counted?
-Between the LoRa Physical Header, the LoRaWAN/MAC header, and the Application/MAC Payload, there are several ways of slicing it.
+Between the LoRa Physical Header, the LoRaWAN/MAC header, and the MAC Payload, FOpts and FRMPayload there are several ways of deciding how to meter bytes.

-This proposal here is to charge for Application/MAC Payload exclusively, but to charge 1 DC per Join uplink and 1 DC per JoinAccept downlink.
+This proposal here is to charge for **FOpts** and **FRMPayload** exclusively, but to charge 1 DC per Join uplink and 1 DC per Join-Accept downlink.

+FOpts are fifteen optional bytes used almost exclusiveely for MAC Commands.

+FRMPayload are essentially the application data.

+By defining things this way, we can keep the data calculations very simple for network users, while also protecting against simple ways to move additional data "for free".

 In addition, we propose to round up DC costs.
 Therefore, if I transmit a DataUp frame with 55 bytes: `55/24.0 ~= 2.3 DCs => 3 DCs` burned on behalf of the